Founder and CEO

 Part 107 Pilot

-Bill is a SME contributor for the American National Standards Institute’s ANSI Unmanned Aircraft Systems Standardization Collaborative (UASSC) which was formed to facilitate the safe integration of unmanned aircraft systems into the national airspace system (NAS) of the United States.
-The collaboration consisted of representatives of the FAA, other federal government agencies, standards developing organizations (SDOs), subject matter experts, industry leaders and aeronautical academia.
-Bill participated in all 4 working groups which covered all aspects of the standardization process.
-The issues addressed by the collaborative included the entire spectrum of UAS operations including but not limited to, airworthiness, flight operations, infrastructure inspections, environmental applications, commercial services, workplace safety, flight operations standards for public safety, personnel training, qualifications and certification standards.
+Bill is a SME contributor for the American National Standards Institute’s (ANSI) Unmanned Aircraft Systems Standardization Collaborative (UASSC) which was formed to facilitate the safe integration of unmanned aircraft systems into the national airspace system (NAS) of the United States.
+The issues addressed by the collaborative included the entire spectrum of UAS operations including but not limited to, airworthiness, flight operations, infrastructure inspections, environmental applications, commercial services, workplace safety, flight operations, standards for public safety, personnel training, qualifications and certification standards.

 A few of the dozens of sub-categories examined and evaluated were BVLOS, autonomy and AI, block chain, detect and avoid (DAA), EO/IR minimal operation performance standards (MOPS) for traffic surveillance, command and control, UAS cybersecurity, counter-UAS methods and technology, maintenance and inspection (M&I), protection against GNSS interference, spoofing and jamming and the myriad of airspace navigation aids available for implementation.